Dronnikkl/GNSS-spoofing-detection/README.md

 3. Compare integrated Sensors values with recieved GPS/GLONASS Signal.
 For example: speed sensors, move sensors and so on.

-4. May be something else we be find or detected  expirements.
+4. May be something else wil be find during expirements or .